oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 `if request.headers['Authorization'].split('Bearer ')[1] == '123456789':`

-Replace '123456789' with whatever unique value you'd like and make sure to update this in the provisioning tab of your Okta integrations.
+Replace 123456789 with whatever unique value you'd like and make sure to update this in the provisioning tab of your Okta integrations.

+>**Note**: This is just for convenience in testing - NEVER store sensitive credentials in source code.
+More info [here](https://developer.okta.com/books/api-security/api-keys/keep-keys-private/#api-keys-keep-keys-private).

 >Authentication exists to protect your endpoints from unwanted requests.
 In this guide we setup header authorization, but you can also use basic auth or OAuth.
 This tutorial doesn't delve too deeply into this aspect of SCIM.